Kaz95/MAME_States/README.md

 ideas for more features I'd like to add, so stay on the lookout for updates.

-## AI Usage Disclosure
+### AI Usage Disclosure
 It's good ol' USDA Certified Human Slop.
-Might be some boilerplate copied in there somewheres if you look hard enough though!
+Might be some boilerplate copied in there somewhere if you look hard enough though!